1. Introduction

 [Constructor(double), Constructor(DOMString cssText)] interface CSSNumberValue : CSSStyleValue { readonly attribute double value; };

-objects are not range-restricted.
-Any valid number can be represented by a CSSNumberValue
+CSSNumberValue objects are not range-restricted.
+Any valid number can be represented by a CSSNumberValue,

 and that value will not be clamped, rounded, or rejected when set on a specified StylePropertyMap or inline StylePropertyMap.
 Instead, clamping and/or rounding will occur during computation of style.